swarajvee/File-Transfer-Through-WiFi/README.md

 Easily send and receive files with others on the same WiFi network.

 ## Installation
-Download the directory or clone it using:
+1. Download the directory or clone it using:
 ```sh
 git clone https://github.com/swarajvee/File-Transfer-Through-WiFi.git
 ```
-open a terminal inside this directory
+2. Open a terminal inside this directory.

-Then install the required Python packages:
+3. Install the required Python packages:
 ```sh
 pip install -r requirements.txt
 ```

 ## Usage
-Run the script using (press tab for autocompletion):
+4. Run the script using (press tab for autocompletion):
 ```sh
 python fileTransfer.py
 ```
 The code will display an HTTP link with two IP addresses: one is the local IP of your machine, and the other is the network IP.

-Open the HTTP link associated with the network IP (second one) to start the file transfer.
+5. Open the HTTP link associated with the network IP (the second one) to start the file transfer.

 ## Notes
 - Shared files are stored in the `shared_files` folder inside the code directory.